nikitavoloboev/data/programming-languages/scala/scala-libraries.md

 - [ZIO logging](https://github.com/zio/zio-logging) - Simple logging for ZIO apps, with correlation, context & pluggable backends out of the box.
 - [ZIO Config](https://github.com/zio/zio-config) - ZIO-based library for working with application configuration data.
 - [Scribe](https://github.com/outr/scribe) - Fastest logging library in the world.
 Built from scratch in Scala and programmatically configurable.
+- [Emil](https://github.com/eikek/emil) - Library for dealing with E-Mail in Scala.

 ## Links